MicrosoftDocs/azure-docs/articles/azure-stack/azure-stack-node-actions.md

 The **Power off** action turns off the node.
 It’s the same as if you press the power button.
 It does **not** send a shutdown signal to the operating system.
 For planned power off operations, make sure you drain a scale unit node first.

 This action is typically used when a node is in a hung state and no longer responds to requests.

+> [!Important]
+> This functionality is only available via PowerShell.
+It will be available in the Azure Stack Operator Portal again at a later time.

 To run the power off action through PowerShell: